Consensys/doc.goquorum/docs/index.md

 GoQuorum is an open-source Ethereum client developed under the LGPL license and written in Go.
 GoQuorum is an Ethereum-based protocol that runs private, permissioned networks.
-GoQuorum implements Proof of Authority (Raft, IBFT, and Clique) consensus mechanisms.
+GoQuorum implements Proof of Authority (IBFT, QBFT, Raft, and Clique) consensus mechanisms.

 ## Is GoQuorum part of ConsenSys Quorum?